congyingxia/Multi-Grained-NER/README.md

     (CoNLL 2003) https://cogcomp.seas.upenn.edu/page/resource_view/81

--- Extract data and preprocess the dataset into the required data format.
+ ### Preprocess the datasets into the required data formats.

    Two types of format are needed.

-    The first example can be found at data/ace2004/train.txt.

-    The second examples can be found at data/ace2004/elmo/sentences/train_sentences.
+The first example can be found at ***data/ace2004/train.txt***.
+The second examples can be found at ***data/ace2004/elmo/sentences/train_sentences***.

-    Please generate formated files for the whole datasets.

-    Replace the example files with your generated files, including:
+   Please generate formated files for the whole datasets and replace the example files with your generated files, including:

     data/ace2004/train.txt